motla/ftdi-d2xx/docs/FTDI_Device.md

 • `get` **is_connected**(): `boolean`

-Getter to device connection status
+Getter to device connection status: if `true`, the device is still connected to the system.
+If `false`, the Device has been disconnected and should be reopened using the [openDevice](./Home.md#opendevice) function that will generate a new [FTDI_Device](./FTDI_Device.md) object.

 #### Returns